uiceds/cee-492-term-project-fall-2022-jakt/manuscript.md

 <p align="justify">The accuracy on the training dataset was suboptimal and hence, no testing was performed on this dataset.</p>

 <p align="center">![](images/Figure 6.png)</p>
-<p align="justify">CConfusion matrix for case 3 test dataset  with 7 hidden layers of 32, 64, 128, 256, 128, 64 and 32 neurons respectively.
+<p align="justify">Confusion matrix for case 3 test dataset  with 7 hidden layers of 32, 64, 128, 256, 128, 64 and 32 neurons respectively.
 78% accuracy was obtained on the training data, with a loss of about 0.5</p>

 [Test metrics:]{.semibold}
 <p align="justify">Precision: 0.41, 0.30, and 0.45 for label 1, 2 and 3 respectively i.e., “short term”, “medium term” and “long term”</p>